gulewelat/solocal/README.md

 This is a technical test for Solocal.

-How to run the project?
+You can run the simulation production with the command "python main.py"